At least one representative from each school shall be a member of the Committee.

 Players may play up a grade but not down (i.e. Year 4’s may play for a Year 5 team but not a Year 3 team) and the following conditions must be observed:

-- Players within a year group may play across to another team (in the same year group) as well as play up in all divisions, except in the Opens where players may not play across to another team.
+- Players within a year group may play across for another team (in the same school year group) as well as play up in all divisions, except in the Opens where players may not play across to another team.

-- Each team may have up to three registered players from the grade below (except for the Opens Division, where there is no limit)
+- Each team may play up to three registered players from the grade below.

 - Players may play a maximum of two games in a single day.

-This is decided each year by the Committee.
+This is decided each year by the Committee in consideration of overheads.